moshner/automateyourlife.org/_projects/baby-tracking.md

 ---
 id: "BabyTracking"
-title: "Traking Your Baby's Body Rhythms with Tasker and IFTTT"
+title: "Tracking Your Baby's Body Rhythms with Tasker and IFTTT"
-url: "#"
 problem: "Remembering the last sleep, changing, or feeding is hard, especially when sleep deprived."
 solution: "Using Tasker and your phone you can track sleep, changings, and feedings."
 image: "icon-phone-baby.png"
-tags: ["android", "tasker", "autoremote", "ifttt", "google drive"]
+tags: ["android", "tasker", "autoremote", "ifttt", "google-drive"]
 ---

 Overview